Coronavirus Information

 Our academic policies are designed to help you stay on track with your studies and reflect university-wide policies.
 If you find yourself heading into academic trouble, contact your advisor.

-Grades Replacement and Appeals
+Grades Replacement & Appeals

 If you feel you've been given a grade incorrectly, the first step is to contact your instructor to discuss the matter.
 If you aren't able to resolve things directly, you can consider filing a grade appeal.